openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 All operators that create AWS resources (ingress, cloud credential, storage, image registry, machine-api) will apply these tags to all AWS resources they create.

-userTags that are specified in the infrastructure resource will merge with userTags specified in an individual component.
-In the case where a userTag is specified in the infrastructure resource and there is a tag with the same key specified in an individual component, the value from the individual component will have precedence and be used.
+userTags that are specified in the Infrastructure resource will merge with userTags specified in an individual component.
+In the case where a userTag is specified in the Infrastructure resource and there is a tag with the same key specified in an individual component, the value from the individual component will have precedence and be used.

-Users can update the `resourceTags` by editing `.spec.aws` of the `infrastructure.config.openshift.io` type.
+Users can update the `resourceTags` by editing `.spec.platformSpec.aws` of the `Infrastructure.config.openshift.io` type.
 New addition of tags are always appended.
 Any update in the existing tags, which are added by installer or  by edit in `resourceTags`, will replace the previous tag value.

 `.status.platformStatus.aws.resourceTags` reflects the present set of userTags.
-In case when the userTags are created by installer or newly added in infrastructure resource is updated on the individual component directly using external tools, the value from infrastructure resource will have the precedence.
+In case when the userTags are created by installer or newly added in Infrastructure resource is updated on the individual component directly using external tools, the value from Infrastructure resource will have the precedence.

 The precedence helps to maintain creator/updator tool (in-case of external tool usage) remains same for user-defined tags which are created correspondingly.